Stonehenge and Bath- Two ancient wonders in a day

 The Romans built this particular Bath in the first century AD around 60 AD at a hot spring, said to have healing properties.
 They called it Aquae Sulis, dedicated to the Goddess Sulis Minerva.
 At its peak, the Roman Baths served as a top spa resort popular among the elites.
 It has been a place of interest since then, though it no longer is a place of bath!

 When one goes down stairs, there are a few men (like the one I’m seen with in the picture) standing as guards in some kind of traditional costume.
 I couldn’t make out who they are and their purpose.
 Though I asked him a few things, instead of answering me, he just happily posed for a picture with me!
+Please let me know in the comments section if you know about them.

-I also loved the museum and the shop in the campus.
-After spending some time at the Roman Baths, I took a leisurely stroll along the lovely streets with Georgian buildings; special mentions: the Bath Abbey, the Pulteney bridge and medieval period churches.
-It’s definitely one of the most beautiful streets in Europe.
+Bath is a very walkable city.
+In fact, a walk around the city is the best way to enjoy its charm.
+After spending some time at the Roman Baths, I took a leisurely stroll along the lovely streets with Georgian buildings.
+Special mentions: the Bath Abbey, the Circus, Jane Austen Center, the Pulteney bridge and medieval period churches.
+It has definitely some of the most beautiful streets in Europe.
 Like other places in Europe, I loved the street performances by local artists.

 bath-city-street